vechain/thor/README.md

 - [Installation](./docs/installation.md) - How to install the `thor` binary.
 - [Usage](./docs/usage.md) - How to run thor with different configurations.
+- [Hosting a Node](./docs/hosting-a-node.md) - Considerations and requirements for hosting a node.
 - [Core Concepts](https://docs.vechain.org/core-concepts) - Core concepts of the VechainThor blockchain.
 - [API Reference](https://mainnet.vechain.org) - The API reference for the VechainThor blockchain.